Can I get my Energy Debt Written Off?

 I recommend checking the guidelines to make sure no rules are being broken!

-Can you have your water cut off?
+Can you have your water cut off for not paying?

 By law, your water company is not allowed to disconnect your water supply even if you have not been paying your bills and have arrears.
 However, this is not a reason not to pay your water bill.
 If you do not pay your bills the company could get a County Court Judgement (CCJ) against you and even use bailiffs.